Mutual Information for Explainable Deep Learning of Multiscale Systems: Introduction: GSA and Deep Learning for Simulation-Aided Design

 A major goal of this study is to harness this synergy between moment-independent GSA and black-box surrogates and to take advantage of their shared agnosticism to the nature of data and a data-generating process.
-To this end, we develop an information-theoretic GSA that uses a DNN surrogate model to generate sufficient amounts of data.
-Information theory has been used to carry out both local \cite{MajdaGershgorin:2010qu,KomorowskiEtAl:2011sa,MajdaGershgorin:2011sa,PantazisEtAl:2013rn,PantazisKatsoulakis:2013re,HallKatsoulakis:2018hd} and global \cite{Critchfield:1986sa,LiuEtAl:2006re,LudtkeEtAl:2008sa,LiuHomma:2009uq,Rahman:2016fs,UmHallEtAl:2019bn} sensitivity analyses.
+To this end, we develop an information-theoretic GSA that uses a DNN surrogate to generate sufficient amounts of data.
+Information theory has been used to carry out both local sensitivity analysis using Fisher information matrix methods \cite{MajdaGershgorin:2010qu, KomorowskiEtAl:2011sa, MajdaGershgorin:2011sa, PantazisEtAl:2013rn, PantazisKatsoulakis:2013re} and global sensitivity analysis using mutual information \cite{Critchfield:1986sa,LiuEtAl:2006re,LudtkeEtAl:2008sa,LiuHomma:2009uq,Rahman:2016fs,UmHallEtAl:2019bn}.
+Furthermore, information inequalities can be used for robust UQ of QoIs in problems with model uncertainty arising, e.g., when models reflect both physics and sparse or multi-sourced data \cite{HallKatsoulakis:2018hd, Feng_Sci_Adv}.

 Our GSA approach utilizes the concept of \emph{differential mutual information} (MI)~\cite{CoverThomas:2006in,Soofi:1994if} to compute Mutual Information Sensitivity Indices (MISIs).
-It addresses the twin challenges of correlated/dependent CVs and non-Gaussian, skewed, multimodal, and/or mutually correlated QoIs.
+The latter allow one to interrogate a black-box model by quantifying the dependence of the output QoI with respect to tunable CVs, and to ascertain and rank which CVs are the most influential.
+This approach addresses the twin challenges of correlated/dependent CVs and non-Gaussian, skewed, multimodal, and/or mutually correlated QoIs.
 These features make MISIs an ideal decision-making tool for simulation-aided design.